CoinifySoftware/coinify-psp-lib/README.md

 }
 ```

-Example of argument filled in when saving a card for short term usage.
+Example of argument filled in when registering a card for payment through without saving it - the card can be used to pay a single time but will not appear in the list of saved cards.
 ```
 {
   cardData: { ... valid card data ... },